 Guest post from Robin Powell of The Evidence-Based Investor blog...

-Let's face it, we love to save money.
+Let's face it, we love to build on our wealth.

-we’ll ever make (often the biggest), we either don’t know what we’re paying or don’t
+We either don't know what we're paying for or don't seem to have a plan.

 Generally, around the world, the funds whose costs are falling are those that were already relatively cheap.